Raptors stretch win streak and Buttigieg clings to narrow lead; In the news for February 6 | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Malcolm Brogdon scored 24 points to lead the Pacers (31-20), while Domantas Sabonis had 15 points, 11 rebounds and 10 assists.

-With history at stake for the ruling NBA champions, the game had a post-season atmosphere.
+With the history at stake for the ruling NBA champions, the game had a post-season feel.
 And with eight of Toronto’s 11 previous victories against teams losing records, the Raptors knew they were in a tough Wednesday.

 –